Omarov3000/niga/libs/bin/src/plan.md

 # Overview

 we need to build a typesafe orm for sqlite.
-This is very crude draft on how it should look like
+This refined plan stays in sync with the current code and highlights what's done vs next.

 ```tsx
 columns: